Updated 02 November.

 Earlier in the year, MOT expiry dates were extended by six months for certain vehicles.

-The extension is only for vehicles that had/have an MOT due between 30 March 2020 and 31 July 2020.
+The extension is only for vehicles that had an MOT due between 30 March 2020 and 31 July 2020.

 But, what does this extension actually mean?
 And what about MOTs due from 01 August onwards?
 Here’s everything you need to know.

-If your MOT’s due between 30 March and 31 July
+If your MOT was due between 30 March and 31 July

-You have a six-month extension from the date your MOT was/is due.
-So, if your MOT was due on 01 April, you have until 01 October to get your MOT.
+So, if your MOT was due on 01 April, you had an extension until 01 October.
 If it was due on 01 July, you have until 01 January.